Akai DR4d

 Well, with the Akai DR4d Version 4.0’s VirtualTracks, you’ll never face that dilemma again.
 Because Version 4.0 gives you 250 virtual tracks to record your ideas on.
 250 tracks to try out anything that comes to mind.
 Without having to give up anything you’ve already recorded.

 Basically, each of the Akai DR4d Version 4.0’s four physical tracks can be assigned to play back any one of 250 virtual tracks.
 In the situation above, let’s say that you’ve recorded drums on tracks 1 and 2, bass on track 3.
 Record the first take of your guitar solo on track 4.
 Now each subsequent solo can be recorded on virtual tracks 5, 6, 7, and so on all the way up to track 250 (for those obsessive perfectionists among you).
-By simply assigning physical track 4 to any of the virtual tracks, you can audition each of your solos and pick your favorite.
+By simply assigning physical track 4 to any of the virtual tracks, you can audition each of your solos and pick your Favorite.
 Then either erase the others or keep a few of the better ones in case you change your mind later.

-But let’s say you’re checking out those solos and you realize that although the first four bars of the solo on track 23 really scream, the last four bars are pretty lame.
+But let’s say you’re checking out those solos and you realise that although the first four bars of the solo on track 23 really scream, the last four bars are pretty lame.
 But the last three bars on track 15 are great.
 And in bar five there’s a lick on track 9 that you just know you’ll never play that well again.
 No problem.
 The DR4vr’s powerful editing functions let you combine any parts of any virtual tracks onto another virtual track.
 In perfect sync.
 Without the pressure of punching in.
 And without affecting any of the originals.
 Voila.
 Solo heaven.

 And if that mind-boggling solo gives you ideas for a better bass part?
 Once again, no problem.
 Record new bass parts on free virtual tracks and then assign them one-by-one to physical track 3 to hear how they work.
 Of course, VirtualTracks have many more uses.
 Like radio spot production, where you can create a music bed and then record different voice-overs on different virtual tracks.
 Or experiment with various arrangements.
 (Does that accompaniment sound better on synth or guitar?)
 You get the idea.